After Mass Killings in Texas, Frustration but No Action on Guns

 Investigators on Sunday were still working to determine what had motivated that gunman to open fire at the shopping center, about 25 miles north of Dallas.
 It was the second-deadliest shooting of the year in the United States, after the Monterey Park, California, massacre in which a gunman killed 11 people in a ballroom Jan.
 21.

-A federal law enforcement official Sunday identified the gunman in the Texas attack as Mauricio Garcia, 33.
+The Texas Department of Public Safety identified the gunman in Saturday’s attack as Mauricio Garcia, 33, of Dallas.

 A video circulating on social media appeared to show him lying on the ground, clad in black and equipped with what appeared to be a tactical vest, multiple rounds of ammunition and a long gun.